 - 1999 Big 12 Commissioner's Spring Academic Honor Roll

-Personal: The son of Mele (mother) and the late Peni (father) Tata, Tony was born on Jan.
-11, 1979.
-His guardian is Pepe Malepeai.
-Tata majors in business administration and is scheduled to graduate in December 2002.
-He is a member of the 2002 Nebraska Football Unity Council.
+Personal: The son of Gary and Carolyn Koethe, Scott was born on Oct.
+27, 1979.
+He is majoring in business administration and is on schedule to earn his degree in May 2003.
+Koethe is a member of the 2002 Nebraska Football Unity Council.